jsoysouvanh/Refureku/README.md

 On Windows, you can use either / or \ as a path separator.

-As an example is always easier to understand than a long explanation, please look at the [Examples folder](https://github.com/jsoysouvanh/Refureku/tree/dev/Refureku/Examples) for an example setup with CMake and Visual Studio.
+As an example is always easier to understand than a long explanation, please look at the [RefurekuSettings.toml located in the Examples folder](https://github.com/jsoysouvanh/Refureku/tree/master/Refureku/Examples/ThirdParty/Exe) for an example setup with CMake and Visual Studio.

 ### From C++ code
 Editable properties from C++ code are the same than the ones accessible from the TOML file.